Lzyabc/t-rest_examples_katacoda/t-rest/resource_get/intro.md

 Finally, we will delete the two resources and stop T-REST engine instances.

-It will take about 1 minutes to load the environment.
+It will take about 1 minute to load the environment.